marybethcassity/ExploreEmbeddings/README.md

 python main.py
 ```

-## Installation on WLS for GPU Enablement
+## Installation on WSL for GPU Enablement